-As always, a spectacle to be savored not worn, Scott reimagined the famed French monarch with his signature kitschy flair in a presentation which was overt and flashy and oh-so sweet.
+As always, a spectacle to be savoured not worn, Scott reimagined the famed French monarch with his signature kitschy flair in a presentation which was overt and flashy and oh-so sweet.
 For fashion’s greatest confectionist, it seems fitting, don’t you think?
 Let them eat cake, indeed.